Holidays Calendar for June 19, 2016

 • 1891 Born: John Heartfield (born Helmut Herzfeld), German artist who is considered to be a pioneer in the use of art as a political weapon.

 • 1867 Died: Maximilian I of Mexico, the only monarch of the Second Mexican Empire.
-He was a younger brother of the Austrian emperor Franz Joseph I.
+He was the younger brother of the Austrian emperor Franz Joseph I.

 • 1821 The coronation of King George IV of the United Kingdom took place at Westminster Abbey.
-His wife Caroline was not allowed to attend.
+His estranged wife, Queen Caroline, was not allowed to attend.

 • 1786 Died: Nathanael Greene, major general of the Continental Army in the American Revolutionary War.
 He was a gifted and dependable officer.